stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 * _size_ is the dimensions of the grid, i.e. the number of vertices in each direction.

-* _tile_ is the dimensions of each quad comprising the grid scaled by the _scale_ parameter.
+* _tile_ is the dimensions of each quad comprising the grid.

 * And _height_ generates the height (Y coordinate) of each vertex.